A Joyful Celebration of Faith: Consecration of St. Thomas Syro-Malabar Parish South-East Melbourne

 The Catholic Development Fund (CDF) supported the vision for the new church with $9.5 million in funding, helping bring to life a space where generations will gather in faith for years to come.

-Representing CDF on the day were Gerard Bibile, Ancita D'Cunha, and Brijou Joju, who joined the community in prayer and celebration.
+Representing CDF on the day were Gerard Bibile, Ancita D'Cunha, and Brijo Joju, who joined the community in prayer and celebration.
 The event highlighted the power of collaboration between Diocesan leaders, parish communities, and values-aligned finance.

 “This consecration is a powerful reminder of what can be achieved when a community unites around faith and purpose.
 CDF is privileged to support projects like this that not only serve today’s needs but build the Church for future generations."